kandrelczyk/JOTBhackaton/README.md

 Even after removing radiation from the dataset the predictions were correlated with the value in validation data.
 The correlation chart can be found in file chart1.png.

+# Practical application

+Let's use our model in a practical situation.
+We can check weather forcast for the next day in London.
+We obtain following values:

+ait temperature: 15
+pressure: 1015
+humidity: 65
+wind speed: 3

+We introduce this values to our model:

+SELECT PREDICT(noRadiation use testNoRadiation with (11, 5, 12, 3, 60, 1015.0, 15, 65)) as prediction

+and obtain following predicted power generation value:

+1482.6726155598744